The loss of immersive experiences in our daily lives is the greatest challenge to artists living today and in near future.

 Being a professional artist most likely means you are the sole proprietor of a business selling you, and in addition as the sole proprietor you wear all the other hats that need wearing: Chief Strategist and CEO, and Directors of Marketing, Promotions, Press, Media, Operations, Quality Control, Customer Service, and Sales.

-There are legitimate ways to develop a strategic mindset capable of combining all those disparate responsibilities into strong resources you can rely on to invest your time and money wisely.
-Having a solid and realistic view of what you can accomplish in the service of your own professional advancement lets you know where you are in the scheme of your own desires and what is truly required to be in charge.
+There are legitimate ways to develop a strategic mindset capable of combining all those disparate responsibilities into strong resources that help you invest your time and money wisely.
+Having a solid and realistic view of what you can accomplish in the service of your own professional advancement lets you know where you are in the scheme of your own desires and what is truly required to be in charge of your own future.

-3. Win the races you choose to run.
+3. Only enter races you choose to run & win

 It is easy to feel overwhelmed.
 It is normal to worry that any time or money spent looking for something outside one’s existing frame of reference will be at the expense of something else not getting done.
 The simple fact is that the mind can accept only those ideas that relate to existing knowledge.
 It tends to reject everything else.